-- Difference Between Implantation Bleeding And Menstrual Cycle
+- The Difference Between Implantation Bleeding and the Menstrual Cycle

 - How Can You Improve Your Chances of Implantation?

-Getting pregnant is something that can be unpredictable.
-It can happen either by accident or it could be a few nail-biting months before you have a baby on the way.
-Often, many women end up becoming victims of morning sickness and only then realizing that they’ve been pregnant for a while!
-Is there a way you could figure out if you were pregnant shortly after conception?
-Yes, it’s a phenomenon called implantation bleeding, and with this, you can figure out in a week if you’re pregnant or not!
+Getting pregnant is something that can be quite unpredictable.
+It can happen either by accident or you can try and try till you finally get to see those two pink lines on a pregnancy test!
+Often, many women end up becoming the victims of morning sickness and only then realise that they’ve been pregnant for a while!
+Is there a way you can figure out if you are pregnant shortly after conception?
+Yes, through a phenomenon called implantation bleeding!
+With this, you can figure out in a week if you’re pregnant or not!

 This is a type of light bleeding (spotting) which is an indicator of the egg attaching itself to the uterus.
 It is estimated that 33% of pregnant women experience this.
-It is not a medical emergency and is as natural as the sun rising in the east.
+It is not a medical emergency and is a completely natural phenomenon.

 It makes its presence known in the form of a brown or pink hue.
-Unlike a period, it doesn’t last long and doesn’t have any agonizing pain attached to it.
+Unlike your period, it doesn’t last for long and doesn’t have any agonizing pain attached to it.
 In fact, it’s so subtle that you may not even realize its significance.

-Every woman is familiar with what her menstrual cycle experience is like.
-Being observant helps a lot as a slight difference in the colour and reduced flow could make you aware of a possible implantation bleeding.
+Every woman is familiar with what her menstrual cycle is like.
+Being observant helps a lot, as a slight difference in the colour of the blood and reduced flow could make you aware of possible implantation.

 When Does Implantation Bleeding Occur?

 On an average, implantation bleeding occurs around nine days after conception.
-However, the range is variable with the same taking place either in a week to as long as two weeks.
+However, the range is variable with the same taking place either within a week or even two weeks after conception.
 In many cases, the bleeding will take place just prior to your menstrual cycle.
-As ovulation takes place after 11-14 days, there are chances that it could be confused with your menstrual cycle.
-This is what makes it difficult to detect, and women don’t realize that what they think is their period is, actually, a sign of being pregnant!
+As ovulation takes place after 11-14 days, there are chances that you could confuse the blood you see with that of what you see during your menstrual cycle.
+This is what makes it difficult to detect implantation bleeding; women don’t realize that what they think is their period is, actually, a sign of being pregnant!

 Stages of Implantation Bleeding